MageshGit/TestVagrantAssignment_Magesh/README.md

 > To test the script stability, added a few Json which has different combination of players and roles

 ### Properties file
-> Mention the Json file to be referred by scripts in this config.properties file
+> Mention the Json file to be referred by scripts in this config.properties file   <br />
-> example
+> example   <br />
 >    rcbPlayersJsonFile:playersListRCB.json

 ### Note